National Public Safety Telecommunications Council

-Role in NPSTC: Governing Board Associate Member representing the Alliance for Telecommunications Industry Solutions (ATIS).
+Role in NPSTC: Governing Board Member representing Open Mobile Alliance (OMA) and Governing Board Alternate Member representing Alliance for Telecommunications Industry Solutions (ATIS)

-Telecommunications Background: In addition to participating in NPSTC Technology Committee's Broadband Working Group, Mr. Korinek is a current active participant of multiple standards and industry associations including Alliance for Telecommunications Industry Solutions (ATIS): Board of Directors and several Committees and Forums, 3rd Generation Partnership Project (3GPP), National Emergency Number Association (NENA), and Federal Communications Commission's (FCC) Communications Security, Reliability, and Interoperability Council's (CSRIC) III.
-Mr. Korinek was previously an Advisory Director to the TeleManagement Forum's Board of Directors.
+Telecommunications Background: In addition to participating in NPSTC Technology Committee's Broadband Working Group, Mr. Korinek is a current active participant of multiple standards and industry associations including Alliance for Telecommunications Industry Solutions (ATIS) Board of Directors and several Committees and Forums, Open Mobile Alliance (OMA) Board of Directors and technical projects, 3rd Generation Partnership Project (3GPP) and National Emergency Number Association (NENA).
+Mr. Korinek previously participated on Federal Communications Commission's (FCC) Communications Security, Reliability, and Interoperability Council's (CSRIC) and was an Advisory Director to the TeleManagement Forum's Board of Directors.

 Asst.
 Division Chief

 Phone: (410) 747-8590